-“On the Trail in Oregon: Is the Party Over?”by Doug Cordell
+“On the Trail in Oregon: Is the Party Over?”

 Politics splits along interesting lines here on the upper left side of the country.
 In the Oregon race for governor, four candidates are looking to knock off the incumbent, a middle-of–the-road technocrat (need I say Democrat?) named Ted Kulongoski.
 The main challenger is a pro-choice, Republican corporate lawyer who’s likely to split the centrist vote with Kulongoski in November.
 That’s given the three remaining, otherwise fringe candidates some unexpected leverage.

 From the left, Kulongoski has heard the faint, but insistent buzzing of the Pacific Green Party, whose nominee, a Vietnam vet and former investment banker named Joe Keating, has attacked the governor for his early support of the Iraq War and his failure to push for higher corporate taxes.
 Nothing unusual about that debate, especially in the Portland metro area (dubbed “little Beirut” by Bush I when he was hounded by protesters during a visit in the ’80s), where most of the state’s residents live and where the dialogue typically cleaves liberal vs. left.
 Keating has little chance of running higher than the single digits, but the charismatically-challenged Kulongoski has to answer the criticisms in order to keep his base together and generate liberal turnout.